ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/learning.rst

     },
   }

 Next, we need a training loader, responsible for loading the dataset for the training in a representation readable by the network.
-Here you have to specify the path to the folder containing the dataset, the batch size, and the eventual input channels to ignore in building a multichannel input by specifying a list of index starting from 0.
+Here you have to specify the path to the folder containing the dataset, the batch size, and the eventual input channels to ignore in building a multichannel input.
 Additionally, we can choose to ignore a list of labels from the dataset.
+The available input channels and labels are specified in the :code:`train_dataset.csv` file and here they are identified with an index starting from 0.
+To ignore some input channels you need to specify a list containing the indices corresponding to the input channels you would like to ignore.
+In the example below we are ignoring the input channels :code:`position_map_xz`, :code:`position_map_radec`, :code:`velocity_map_vra` and :code:`velocity_map_vdec` and the label :code:`h_c`.
-Furthermore, we can (mutually excluding) to enable on-the-fly normalization or standardization for both inputs and labels.
+Furthermore, we can enable on-the-fly normalization or standardization (mutually excluding) for both inputs and labels.
+If normalized the input channels will have values in the range between 0 and 1.
+If standardized the input channels have values centred around 0 and ranging approximately between -1 and 1.

 .. code-block:: json